awsdocs/iam-user-guide/doc_source/id_credentials_passwords_account-policy.md

 You can prevent IAM users from reusing a specified number of previous passwords\.
 You can set the number of previous passwords from 1 to 24, inclusive\.

 **Password expiration requires administrator reset**
 You can prevent IAM users from choosing a new password after their current password has expired\.
-For example, if the password policy specifies a password expiration period, but an IAM user fails to choose a new password before the expiration period ends, the IAM user cannot set a new password\.
+For example, a password policy can specify a password expiration period\.
+If an IAM user fails to choose a new password before the expiration period ends, the IAM user cannot set a new password\.
 In that case, the IAM user must request a password reset from an account administrator in order to regain access to the AWS Management Console\.
-If you leave this check box cleared and an IAM user allows his or her password to expire, the user will be required to set a new password before accessing the AWS Management Console\.
+You can also leave this check box cleared\.
+If an IAM user allows his or her password to expire, the user in this scenario is required to set a new password before accessing the AWS Management Console\.
-Before you enable this option, be sure that your AWS account has more than one user with administrative permissions \(that is, permission to reset IAM user passwords\) or that your administrators also have access keys that enable them to use the AWS CLI or Tools for Windows PowerShell separately from the AWS Management Console\.
+Before you enable this option, be sure that your AWS account has more than one user with administrative permissions \(that is, permission to reset IAM user passwords\)\.
+Or you can ensure that your administrators also have access keys that enable them to use the AWS CLI or Tools for Windows PowerShell separately from the AWS Management Console\.
 When this option is enabled and one administrator's password expires, a second administrator is required to sign\-in to the console to reset the expired password of the first administrator\.
-However, if the administrator with the expired password has valid access keys then he or she can run an AWS CLI or Tools for Windows PowerShell command to reset his or her own password\.
+However, if the administrator with the expired password has valid access keys then he or she can run an AWS CLI or Tools for Windows PowerShell command\.
+These commands can reset the administrator's password\.
 The requirement for a second administrator applies only if a password expires and the first administrator has no access keys\.

-## Setting a Password Policy \(AWS Management Console\)<a name="IAMPasswordPolicy"></a>
+## Setting a Password Policy \(Console\)<a name="IAMPasswordPolicy"></a>

 You can use the AWS Management Console to create, change, or delete a password policy\.
 As part of managing the password policy, you can let all users manage their own passwords\.

-**To create or change a password policy**
+**To create or change a password policy \(console\)**

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.